-As the Lincoln County War erupted, Middleton utilized his excellent shooting skills to participate in many of the battles.
+As the Lincoln County War erupted, Middleton utilized his excellent shooting skills to participate in many battles.
 On April 4, 1878, he was seriously wounded in the chest during a gunfight with Buckshot Roberts at Blazer’s Mill.
 When the “war” was finally over, the Regulators split up.

 Where he went is in dispute.
 Some say that he remained in the area, dying of smallpox on November 18, 1882.
 Other accounts say he moved to Kansas, where he married and worked as a cowboy, dying in 1885.
-However, popular evidence shows that he wound up getting involved with his cousin Jim Reed and his wife Belle Starr, and getting in further trouble with the law before being found face down in the mud of the Poteau River close to the Arkansas border in May of 1885.
+However, popular evidence shows that he wound up getting involved with his cousin Jim Reed and his wife Belle Starr, getting in further trouble with the law before being found face down in the mud of the Poteau River near the Arkansas border in May of 1885.